Samuel Purdey Media Player

 Initially, albeit temporarily, the pair worked with Acid Jazz who included their Tower of Power cover of “Clever Girl” on Totally Wired 11.
 Quickly however they moved on and signed to the Sony backed “Good Sounds” label which would become their home for the recording of their first and to date, only album, “Musically Adrfit”, released in 1999.

-The ‘Remastered’ version of Musically Adrift was released 21st Jan’ 2009 by Grey Dog’s Records in Japan and includes Kiss FM Japan’s No.1 single, Whatever I Do.
+The ‘Remastered’ version of Musically Adrift was released January 21, 2009 by Grey Dog’s Records in Japan and includes Kiss FM Japan’s No.1 single, Whatever I Do, plus an exclusive bonus track.

-On the 5th of February 2013 Musically Adrift was released for the first time on 180-gram vinyl LP on the legendary RAK label.
+On February 5, 2013 Musically Adrift was released for the first time on 180-gram vinyl LP on the legendary RAK label.
+The album was also released on CD on August 12, 2013 by Tummy Touch Records.
+On the eve of its release, it reached No.1 on the Amazon Fusion & Jazz Funk album chart.

 Musically Adrift

-Even the chronically deaf could not fail to identify the influences; Steely Dan, The Doobie Brothers, Michael McDonald, Earth Wind & Fire, early Hall & Oates, early Chicago, Tower Of Power, Airplay, Blood, Sweat & Tears...
+A discerning listener shouldn't fail to notice the influences; Steely Dan, The Doobie Brothers, Earth, Wind & Fire, Hall & Oates, Airplay, Bill LaBounty, Leon Ware, Rickie Lee Jones, Pages, Tower of Power, Chicago...
 I could go on but I’m sure you get the picture.

-And the personnel on the record is not too be sniffed at either, further validating the pedigree of this precious gem which over time is earning the cult status it so deserves.
-Ten points for spotting performances of any of the following (day jobs in brackets to give you a head start): Frank Floyd (Donald Fagen/Steely Dan), Elliott Randall (Steely Dan/John Lennon), Robbie Gordon (Gil Scott Heron), Stuart Zender (Jamiroquai), Jan Kincaid and Andrew Levy (The Brand New Heavies), Ian Thomas (Tom Jones) and Neil Cowley (The Neil Cowley Trio).
-And the guys twiddling the knobs weren’t bad: Elliot Scheiner (The Eagles/Steely Dan/Van Morrison) and Bob Power (A Tribe Called Quest/De La Soul).
+And the personnel on the record is not to be sniffed at either, further validating the pedigree of this precious gem which, over time, is earning the cult status it so deserves.
+Ten points for spotting performances of any of the following (day jobs in brackets to give you a head start): Frank Floyd (Donald Fagen/Steely Dan), Elliott Randall (Steely Dan/John Lennon), Robbie Gordon (Gil Scott Heron), Stuart Zender (Jamiroquai/Mark Ronson), Jan Kincaid and Andrew Levy (The Brand New Heavies), Ian Thomas (Mark Knopfler/10cc), Luís Jardim (Paul McCartney/David Bowie), Neil Cowley (Adele/The Neil Cowley Trio) and The Kick Horns (Dr. John/Michael McDonald/Eric Clapton).
+And the guys twiddling the knobs weren’t bad: Elliot Scheiner (The Eagles/Steely Dan/Van Morrison), Brian Tench (Bee Gees/Kate Bush), and Bob Power (Erykah Badu/A Tribe Called Quest).

 A few nice things some famous people have said about Samuel Purdey and their music